 How We Can Help You

 Burke Dental is there to help patients in the Burke, Virginia area deal with any dental emergencies they might be experiencing.
-New and returning patients can call during office hours to book an emergency appointment and Dr. James Willis and his staff will accommodate you as soon as possible.
+New and returning patients can call during office hours to book an emergency appointment and Dr. Ghanavati and his staff will accommodate you as soon as possible.
 At Burke Dental we know that dental emergencies happen and that it is important that they are treated fast and we will do everything we can to accommodate our patients and make sure they are treated quickly.

 Request an Appointment Today!